s885219s/To-Go-List/README.md

 Our working on notification function is on going at branch "notification" and still has bug to fix for now.

 An implementation of "Route", which was not demonstrated at presentation, is at [here](https://github.com/ssiang1627/To-Go-List).
-But scince it is based on the newest commit in master(which is problematic), It may work not well.
+But scince it is based on the newest commit in master(which is problematic), it may work not well.